angelmanzur/Room_for_dessert/README.md

 Preparing for this project I tried two methods of embeding the data: 1.
 Training a word2vec model on the ingredients alone. and 2, using a pre-trained [gloVe](https://nlp.stanford.edu/projects/glove/) to vectorize the words.
 The word2vec model used here is different than the one mentioned in the previous section as here we want to include all ingredients, not just flavors.

 As a base model I used a Random Forest on the word2vec data.
 As usual, the data was broken into a train and test data sets, the train data was fitted using a Random Forest and then evaluated with the test data.
-The plot below shows the confussion matrix on the test data, the table below it shows the classification report created
+The plot below shows the confussion matrix on the test data, the table below it shows the classification report created.
+The accuracy score for this model is 0.73.
 ![](figs/w2v_rforest_conf_matrix_test.png)
-Accuracy score: 0.73

 | Category |  precision  |  recall | f1-score  |
 |:---:|:---:|:---:|:---:|